smruthi33/Code-Pattern/README.md

 2.2 Global Variables section.

 In the notebook, update the global variables in the cell following 2.2 Global Variables section.
 Enter the desired batch_sizes for your training, validation and testing datasets
 ![](images/global_variables.png)
+`intereseted_folder='Documents'` is used to specify which class is to be treated as application forms class, so that it points out images that belong to this class.

 ### 2.6 Update notebook with service credentials